What Does a Doctor of Chiropractic Do?

 Vitalism Provides the “Why” of Chiropractic Education

-At Sherman College of Chiropractic, students learn the concept of vitalism – included in the chiropractic philosophy courses of their accredited chiropractic program.
+At Sherman College of Chiropractic, students learn the concept of vitalism in their chiropractic philosophy courses.

 Vitalism is a “vital” part of chiropractic philosophy (pun intended).
 Why?
-Because chiropractic approaches health from a holistic perspective, recognizing the innate intelligence that uses the brain and nerve system to control and maintain the body’s health.
-Unlike the mechanistic perspective, which sees the human body as a combination of different mechanical components and systems, vitalism sees the whole.
+Because chiropractic approaches health from a holistic perspective, recognizing the innate intelligence that uses the brain and nervous system to maintain the body’s health.
+Unlike the mechanical perspective, which sees the human body as a combination of different components and systems, vitalism sees the whole picture.

-Vitalism understands that the human body is always striving for health and organization, and that disruptions to the body’s nervous system – in the form of vertebral subluxations – create a state of dis-ease which can be addressed through specific chiropractic adjustments.
+Vitalism understands the human body is striving for organization and that disruptions to the body’s nervous system, in the form of vertebral subluxations, can be addressed through specific chiropractic adjustments.

-In recent years, more and more patients have begun to turn to chiropractic care precisely because it offers a holistic and non-invasive approach.
-That’s why a keen understanding of vitalism is such an important part of a chiropractic education, as well as each graduate’s chiropractic career!
+In recent years, more and more patients have begun to turn to chiropractic care because it offers a holistic and non-invasive approach.
+That’s why an understanding of vitalism is such an important part of a chiropractic education, as well as each graduate’s chiropractic career!